-Kerri Tompkins was sworn in on June 1, 2021 and is an accomplished leader with extensive professional experience in both the for-profit, non-profit and public sectors.
+Kerri Tompkins was sworn in on June 1, 2021 and is an accomplished leader with extensive professional experience in the for-profit, non-profit and public sectors.

 She earned a Master’s Degree in Social Work from St. Ambrose University with a focus on administration and has over twenty years of management experience.
 Ms. Tompkins has demonstrated the ability to work professionally across diverse stakeholder groups to achieve successful outcomes.